scottsullivan/pIOIO_blink/README.md

   * <a href="https://www.sparkfun.com/products/9594">LED - Basic Yellow 5mm</a> from Sparkfun
   * <a href="https://www.sparkfun.com/products/12043">Breadboard - Mini Modular (White)</a> from Sparkfun
   * <a href="https://www.sparkfun.com/products/9140">Jumper Wires Premium 6" M/F</a> from Sparkfun
+  * <a href="http://www.adafruit.com/products/328">Lithium Ion Polymer Battery - 3.7v 2500mAh</a> from Adafruit
   * <a href="http://www.amazon.com/Samsung-Nexus-Android-Phone-Sprint/dp/B0050DDVUI">Nexus S 4G</a> by Samsung (any Android phone will do)

+### LED wiring
+  * Connect the shorter lead (negative, cathode) of the LED to ground (GND) on the IOIO board
+  * Connect the longer lead (positive, anode) of the LED to the #1 pin on the IOIO board